20 Dec

 15. Stereophonics- There's Always Going to be Something

-Stereophonics released their thirteenth studio album 'Make 'Em Laugh, Make 'Em Cry, Make 'Em Wait' in April this year.
-As a whole, I thought it was quite a weak album; however, its lead single is one of my favourite things they've done for a little while.
-A perfect slice of indie melancholy.
+Stereophonics released their thirteenth studio album, 'Make ’Em Laugh, Make ’Em Cry, Make ’Em Wait', in April this year.
+As a complete body of work, I found it fairly underwhelming.
+A record that never quite hits the emotional or melodic highs of their best releases.
+That said, its lead single is one of my favourite things the band have done in quite some time: a perfectly judged slice of indie melancholy that reminds you exactly why Stereophonics have endured.

-This song slotted perfectly into the setlist for the 'Stadium Anthems' tour this summer, sitting alongside Stereophonics classics with ease.
+Unsurprisingly, the track slotted seamlessly into the setlist on the 'Stadium Anthems' tour this summer, holding its own alongside bona fide Stereophonics classics.
+It never felt like the “new song” moment; instead, it landed with the confidence of something already familiar, already loved.
 Definitely worthy of its place on this list.

 14. The Last Dinner Party- This is the Killer Speaking

-In researching this post, I found a line that sums up this song, and if that doesn't make you give it a listen, I don't know what will.
-"After scaling success with their debut, the temptation to become more accessible and more radio-ready must loom.
-But ‘This is the Killer Speaking’ goes even further into theatrics.
-Like if Kate Bush wrote a theme tune for a western flick, it merges the group’s cinematic inspirations with a perfect balance of feminine and masculine soundscapes."
+While researching this post, I came across a line that perfectly encapsulates the track, and if this doesn’t tempt you into pressing play, I’m not sure what will: “After scaling success with their debut, the temptation to become more accessible and more radio-ready must loom.
+But ‘This Is the Killer Speaking’ goes even further into theatrics.
+Like if Kate Bush wrote a theme tune for a western flick, it merges the group’s cinematic inspirations with a perfect balance of feminine and masculine soundscapes.”

 12. The Royston Club- The Ballad of Glen Campbell

-It marked a change, and a welcome one.
-This is a brilliant song, and one that will remain in the Royston Club's setlists for a very, very long time.
+This is a genuinely brilliant song, and one that feels destined to remain in The Royston Club’s setlists for a very, very long time.

 11. Pulp- Spike Island